dadaqingjian/AS-NMRer/README.md

 ## 📖 Overview

-AS-NMRer is a neuro-symbolic framework designed to enhance Large Language Models (LLMs) in non-monotonic reasoning (NMR) tasks. [cite_start]It addresses the challenges of linguistic noise and ambiguity through a three-stage process:
+AS-NMRer is a neuro-symbolic framework designed to enhance Large Language Models (LLMs) in non-monotonic reasoning (NMR) tasks.
+It addresses the challenges of linguistic noise and ambiguity through a three-stage process:

 1.  **Abstraction:** Distills raw noisy contexts into atomic facts and default rules.
 2.  **Step-wise Formalization:** Maps abstracted sentences to Answer Set Programming (ASP) logic programs using a verification-guided Best-of-N search.